Universiteit Leiden

 • In the first semester (start September), students should attend the course Critical Approaches to Heritage Studies, taught by Dr. Elena Paskaleva.
 This course is offered at the Faculty of Humanities.

-• In the second semester (start February), students should attend the course Heritage and Museums Studies II, taught by Dr. Mariana C. Françozo.
-The first part of the course is on Critical Museology, the second one on Community Engagement.
-This course is offered at the Faculty of Archaeology.
+• In the second semester (start February), students should attend the course The Politics of Destruction: Targeting World Heritage, taught by Dr. Elena Paskaleva.
+This course is offered at the Faculty of Humanities

 Following the MA degree at Leiden University, you also have the opportunity to pursue a Dual Degree Programme, which is offered by Leiden University, the International Institute for Asian Studies (IIAS) and one of our Asian partner universities, including the National Taiwan University and Yonsei University in South Korea.